1. I WILL FOLLOW HIM (JOHN 1:29-42)

 See you next Sunday, Lord.
 Amen.”

-At the onset of his ministry Jesus chose carefully and wisely twelve apostles and spent three years of his life with them.
-In fact, He spent more time with them than with unbelievers and taught them more than he taught others.
+At the onset of his ministry Jesus chose carefully and wisely twelve energetic and enthusiastic apostles and spent three years of his life with them.
+In fact, He spent more time with them than with unbelievers, and trained them more than he taught others.
 After training them, he passed the baton of the gospel and the leadership of the church to them.
-They were strong and weak men, ordinary and extraordinary men, flawed and fine men, imperfect men perfect for the job God entrusted to them.
+They were strong and weak, ordinary and extraordinary, courageous and cowardly, learners and leaders, imperfect men perfected for the job God entrusted to them.
 They had different backgrounds, personalities and journey.

 Almost forgotten to readers due the coverage given to the inner group of three – Peter, John and James, is that the first apostle mentioned in the Bible is the exemplary, energetic and evangelistic Andrew.
 Jesus chose him first because he was a religious, receptive, reliable, resourceful and respected person, the kind of person that would make a good mentor, friend and brother to others.

 What kind of followers is Jesus seeking?
-What does He expect of His followers?
-What is His strategy of reaching men?
+What does He expect of them?
+How does His plan of reaching, saving and changing the world involve us?

 29 The next day John saw Jesus coming toward him and said, “Look, the Lamb of God, who takes away the sin of the world!
 30 This is the one I meant when I said, 'A man who comes after me has surpassed me because he was before me.'
 31 I myself did not know him, but the reason I came baptizing with water was that he might be revealed to Israel.”
 32 Then John gave this testimony: “I saw the Spirit come down from heaven as a dove and remain on him.
 33 I would not have known him, except that the one who sent me to baptize with water told me, 'The man on whom you see the Spirit come down and remain is he who will baptize with the Holy Spirit.'
 34 I have seen and I testify that this is the Son of God.”
 (John 1:29-34)

 Of the twelve apostles, Jesus chose as his first the best and finest listener of all.
-Also, Andrew was the most religious of them all and had been listening to Jesus’ forerunner for a long time.
+Also, Andrew was the most religious apostle because he had been listening to Jesus’ forerunner for a long time.
 No wonder Jesus chose him as the first disciple.
 Besides his day job as a fisherman (Matt 4:18), he was a disciple of John (v 35).
 Only a person like Andrew, who appreciated John’s teachings, could understand and grasp who Jesus was and why He came.

-Andrew listened to John because John was the greatest born of women (Matt 11:11), the representative of the Prophets and the Law (Matt 11:13), a burning and shining light (John 5:35), though he never performed a miraculous sign (John 10:41).
+John was a witness to Jesus, never a miracle worker; he never performed a miraculous sign (John 10:41).
+While death was inescapable for John, “suffer” was never in his vocabulary and he never asked for special treatment or elevated status.
 Everyone held that John really was a prophet (Mark 11:32).
 In fact, people were waiting expectantly and wondering endlessly in their hearts and in the streets if John was more than a prophet, if he might even possibly be the Christ (Luke 3:15).
 Andrew, of course, could repeat John’s answer to those who asked: “I am not the Christ” (John 1:20).
 John came to show the way of righteousness (Matt 21:32).
 Of course, that answer was frustrating not only to the priests and Levites who asked him who he was (John 1:19), but even to disciples like Andrew.

 Unfortunately but intentionally, John was a big tease; a boring letdown, the biggest no-no in the world, famous for his “no” than “yes” in the Bible: